-I write from Wikimedia UK, the UK-based charity that supports and promotes Wikipedia and its sister websites such as Wikimedia Commons, and on behalf of the Free Knowledge Advocacy Group EU (a collective of European Wikimedia chapters).
+I write from Wikimedia UK on behalf of the Free Knowledge Advocacy Group EU.
+We are the UK-based charity that supports and promotes Wikipedia and its sister websites such as Wikimedia Commons.

 Recently the European Commission undertook a public consultation on the review of EU copyright rules.
 This consultation is timely as we believe that current copyright rules need to be brought up to date.
+In particular, there are three areas which would benefit from reform: